Charlie Huhn: Foghat

-Since 2000, Huhn has been the lead vocalist for another classic rock act, Foghat.
+In 2000, Huhn joined another classic rock act, Foghat, as lead vocalist.
 Original Foghat vocalist Dave Peverett died of cancer in 2000, and the band's remaining members wanted to continue performing.
 Huhn accepted the band's offer to join.
-Aside from his vocal duties, Huhn also plays guitar.
+Aside from his vocal duties, Huhn also played guitar.
 Although Bryan Bassett (formerly of Wild Cherry and Molly Hatchet) handled most of the lead guitar work, Huhn provided steady rhythms and played some solos as well.
-Since joining Foghat, Huhn has recorded three studio releases: Family Joules (2002), Last Train Home (2010), and Under the Influence (2016); and three live releases: Foghat Live II (2007), a double-disc collection featuring the band's greatest hits; Live at the Blues Warehouse, originally a live session for DJ Mark Klein’s weekly ‘Long Island Blues Warehouse Radio Show’; and a live show from the Under the Influence Tour, Live at the Bottoms Up.
+Huhn recorded three studio releases with Foghat: Family Joules (2002), Last Train Home (2010), and Under the Influence (2016); and three live releases: Foghat Live II (2007), a double-disc collection featuring the band's greatest hits; Live at the Blues Warehouse, originally a live session for DJ Mark Klein's weekly ‘Long Island Blues Warehouse Radio Show’; and a live show from the Under the Influence Tour, Live at the Bottoms Up.
 Huhn can also be seen on two DVD releases: 2005's Official Bootleg DVD - Vol. 1 (2002 - 2004); and Live in St. Pete, issued in December 2013.

 In 2003, he took part in a reunion with his former Victory bandmates.
 The result was the CD release Instinct.
 Huhn declined an offer to rejoin Victory as the band's permanent lead vocalist, and chose instead to continue his work with Foghat.
 In 2007, he recorded an album with guitarist Matt Roehr, formerly of German superstars Böhse Onkelz.

-He remained a vital part of Foghat until January 21, 2022, when Foghat announced that Charlie Huhn "decided to retire, via email, on very short notice".
-They are carrying on with new vocalist and guitarist Scott Holt.
+He remained a vital part of Foghat until January 21, 2022.